 I had some toy shakers lying around the house, including the Tigger Tambourine which I picked up from the Dollar Tree a few years ago.
 I have two kids come to the front of the class and help “lead” the class during History Sentences using these instruments.
 I keep three in my bag so that I have one to use for myself.

 I keep some big dice in my bag.
-I use the foam dice weekly, with a chart I made with 24 different ways to say new grammar.
-(Look for Dice Compilation on CC Connected by bentkitchen.)
+I use large, indestructible foam dice weekly, with a chart I made with 24 different ways to say new grammar.
 We love doing this for math.
 Each kid gives it a roll and it’s indestructible.
-You can find these here or at the dollar store.
+Be sure to grab my printable dice list.

 I also made some cardboard dice that I printed.
 (CC Connected username: sheriellis) However, I found that these can crumple really easily.
 So I only keep these around as an emergency idea.